JuhiPaliwal/CS6220-HPC-Scheduling-on-Kubernetes-with-KubeFlux/README.md

 • Release 3
     o Codewalk by our mentors
-        - Discus possible solutions for handling state inconsistency problem o Develop the informer
+        - Discus possible solutions for handling state inconsistency problem. o Develop the informer
         - Log file for each POD.
         - Handle more PodPhases in updatePOD Function.